FilipLeonard/whackamole/README.md

 ## General Info

-_I allocated roughly two weeks for building this app so I decided to build one single, hybrid deployment that would serve a handful of views and also provide different REST endpoints._
+_I allocated roughly two weeks for building this app so I decided to build a single, hybrid deployment that would both serve a handful of views and also provide different REST endpoints._

 - The project structure follows the MVC pattern.
-- Domain object models _Player_, _Game_, _Scoring_ and _Dynasty_ interface with noSQL database MongoDB.
+- Domain object models _Player_, _Game_, _Scoring_ and _Dynasty_ interface with MongoDB via `mongoose`.
   - a game is played by a player, a player has a high-score game, a player belongs to a dynasty, a dynasty has a scoring method
 - Views are rendered server-side
-  - By far the most important `index.ejs` holds most of the HTML structure and is
+  - `index.ejs` is served on a GET `/` request and contains most of the HTML structure
-  - `404.ejs` and `500.ejs` are
+  - `404.ejs` and `500.ejs` are fallbacks for unregistered routes and server errors
-- Sessions are used to authenticate requests for protected resources and these are also stored on MongoDB, in the same database.
-- Product images are stored on the server and image paths on the database
-- Invoice PDFs are generated and stored on the server

----

-## Features

-- Authentication
-  - simple email & password signup/login
-  - password reset
-  - auto login with sessions
-- Administration
-  - Own products browse
-  - Product add, edit or delete
-- General Shop
-  - Products browse/detail
+- REST endpoints expect and return json format:
-  - Shopping cart
+  - GET `/leaderboard`
-  - Past orders with simple, downloadable PDF invoices
-- Mobile friendly
+  - PUT `/game-start`,
+  - PATCH `/game-cancel/:gameId`, `/game-finish/:gameId` and `/submit-score/:gameId`
+- The game logic runs in the browser and is statically served along with the styles

 ---